MS Augustus (1950): Italian Line service

-Hong Kong and Philippines service
+Hong Kong and Philippine service

 The Augustus was retired from service in January 1976.
 On 15 January 1976, she was laid up in Naples.
 She was sold to Hong Kong and was renamed Great Sea.
 After a little use, she was renamed Ocean King in 1980.
 And in 1983, she was renamed Philippines.
 At that time, she served as an accommodation ship in Manila.
 She was renamed President in 1985.
 However, she was laid up in Kaohsiung, and in 1987, she was renamed Asian Princess and in 1997, she was moved to Subic Bay, where she was converted into cruising.
 However, the ship has failed in making money in this venture.
 Then she was moved and place at anchorage off Manila.
 She was dry-docked at Subic Bay in mid-1998, and in February 1999, she returned to Manila, where she was refitted for use as a floating hotel and restaurant venue as originally planned.

 The ship was berthed at Pier 15 South Harbour Manila on 2 October 1999, after she was acquired by the Manila Hotel.
 On 12 October 1999 in a gala ceremony attended by President Estrada, the ship was renamed MS Philippines.
 She was opened to the public, and in early 2000, the ship was opened as a hotel but due to the political disruption, the hotel was eventually closed.
 Shortly after, she was reopened for an onshore hotel.
 However, she was laid up for sale; Italian buyers expressed interest in purchasing her but no sale was ever closed, and the vessel was sold for scrapping.
 During the months of January 2012 through October 2012, the Philippines was cut up by scrappers in Alang, India, and now there is nothing left recognizable of the former Augustus.